 The job of a Java developer is to write efficient programs to solve critical business problems.
-Some of these are core java books, whereas other books focus on a some of the advanced topics in Java programming.
+Some of these are core java books, whereas other books focus on some of the advanced topics in Java programming.

 If you want success in Java, you do not need to enroll in a class.
 You could save a lot of money by simply reading a good Java book.